 Regenerative medicine is a burgeoning field of medicine, with an incredibly high-value proposition for patients–healing and recovery without the need for major surgery–that has led to an explosion in popularity across the country.
 While the heightened profile of orthobiologic treatments is unquestionably a positive development, it has, to an extent, also opened the door to unsavory actors.
 At RestorePDX, we strive to provide our patients with innovative, effective, and safe non-surgical treatments for musculoskeletal pain.
 This approach requires us to provide patients with a clear and correct diagnosis, discuss in-depth the natural history of that pathology, review integrative and allopathic treatment options, and, finally, decide whether or not their pathology is likely to respond to regenerative medicine interventions.
 We are in the top echelon as far as regenerative medicine clinics in the country and have demonstrated efficacy treating ACL tears in the knee, rotator cuff tears in the shoulder, lumbar disc herniations, and many other conditions with our suite of regenerative medicine procedures.

-Unfortunately, not all of the clinics that offer “regenerative medicine” or “stem cell therapy” have our same track record.
+Unfortunately, not all of the clinics that offer “regenerative medicine” or “cell therapy” have our same track record.
 As an integrative practice offering regenerative medicine, we are very wary of fly-by-night practitioners who perform illegal or unethical procedures.
 As a growing field, there is a lot of potential using cellular therapy, but our chances of ultimately realizing that potential can be undermined by rogue clinics that are performing illegal therapies.
-Consumers should be aware that not all platelet-rich plasma (PRP) is created equally, and when practitioners speak of stem cell therapy, they could actually be referring to an acellular product that does not actually contain any stem cells.
+Consumers should be aware that not all platelet-rich plasma (PRP) or BMAC therapy is created equally, they could actually be referring to an acellular product that does not actually contain any live cells.

 To that end, we’ve compiled four key questions you should ask any physician, naturopathic or allopathic, before undergoing a regenerative medicine treatment to determine whether or not they are properly trained to administer an orthobiologic treatment.